The top 10 places to see fall foliage in Toronto

 One of the best places to take a walk in the entire city, Glen Stewart ravine explodes with colour in mid October.
 The walking trail that cuts through the heart of the park places you directly under the tree canopy so that that you feel as if you're at the centre of an explosion.

 Nestled in the Rosedale Ravine, the Necropolis Cemetery is seems like a world away from the rest of the city, even as you can occasionally catch a glimpse of the apartment towers of St. James Town.
-Harolding isn't for everyone, but there's no better time or place to contemplate one's finitude than a cemetery in fall, and this is one of Toronto's most beautiful.
+Harolding isn't for everyone, but there's no better time or place to contemplate one's finitude than a cemetery in fall.

 The Scarborough Bluffs are beautiful no matter what time of the year it is, but something extra special happens when the trees turn colour here.
 The combination of bright leaves and an azure Lake Ontario looks like a Group of Seven painting.
 Head to the beach or hike the trails that line the top of the bluffs.